twirtgen/ipmininet/ipmininet/examples/README.md

 exchange data over TCP, or [tracebox](http://www.tracebox.org) to send a crafted TCP packet not part of an already established session.

+## LinkFailure

+_topo name_ : failure
+_args_ : n/a

+This network spawns 4 routers: r1, r2 and r3 are in a full mesh and r4 is connected to r3.
+Once the network is ready and launched, the script will:

+1. Down links between routers given in the list of the failure plan.
+2. Down two random links of the entire network
+3. Randomly down one link of r1.
+Either the link r1 - r2 or r1 - r3

+For each of these 3 scenario, the network will be rebuilt on its initial configuration.
+At the end of the failure simulation, the network should be restored back to its initial configuration.

 ## GRETopo